wldfngrs/Olive/README.md

   This is programming languages 101, I'm aware.
 I have a few ideas.
 I'd get on to it!

 That's about it.
 I'd include more and update the features list as I commit more improved Olive versions.
-Programming languages certainly are complex beasts but I've tried to extensively comment any complex parts of the code as well as descriptive function names.
+Programming languages certainly are complex beasts but I've tried to extensively comment any complex parts of the code as well as used descriptive function names.
 If it's still a miss, send me an email: wldfngrs@gmail.com.
 And if you'd like to lend a hand with development, you're welcome.
 Dive in.